Recruitment Fraud Notice: Warning Signs to Watch Out For

 Here are a few you should know about:

 - For the most part, employers or legitimate recruitment agencies will always use their domain and email address.
 If you see company.com (domain) and [email protected] (email), it’s most likely legit.
 Scammers often use free email services like YahooMail, Gmail, or Hotmail and free site hosting services.
-You’ll likely see something like company/freewebservices.com and [email protected]/freewebservices.com.
+You’ll likely see something like company/freewebservices.com and [email protected]company/freewebservices.com.
 So, if you get an email, verify the source first.

 - Real companies will never ask for your personal information through email or any other means.
 They only ask for your details once you get the job and sign the contract.
 If you get an email from someone that does, it could be a phishing attempt that aims to steal your data for identity theft.
 Protect yourself by using an identity theft monitoring tool that will alert you if your credentials were compromised.